 Capped tightly.

-Maintained at 0–4°C from the time of collection until preservation.
+Maintained at the appropriate temperature, listed in DEP SOP FS 1000, Table FS 1000-4,from the time of collection until preservation.

 If the samples are not preserved immediately upon collection, they must be acid-preserved within 48 hours after sampling.